SkyeHoefling/ahoefling.github.io/_posts/2017-11-07-web-api-swagger-swashbuckle.md

 Don't worry about downloading the github repo above, it is here just for your reference so you can take a look at the code or documentation if needed.
 One thing I really like about this library is how much control you have.

 To get started simple add your NuGet Dependency like you normally would.
-Since are working with asp.net Web API we are going to use the .NET Framework version.
+Since we are working with asp.net Web API we are going to use the .NET Framework version.

 In the Package Manager console enter the following command
 {% highlight powershell linenos %}